abu-hasib/would-rather/README.md

 ## Project Setup

 - clone the Project - `git clone https://github.com/abu-hasib/would-rather.git`
-- install the dependencies - `npm install`
+- install the dependencies - `npm install or yarn`

 In the project directory, you can run: